-What Qualifies As an Ungrounded Outlet?
+What Is an Ungrounded Outlet?

 Why Are Grounded Outlets Important?

 Why the redundancy?
 Well, it acts like a failsafe.
-Should anything go awry with your outlet, such as a short, the renegade electricity simply travels safely along the ground wire back to the panel.
-Without the ground wire, that electricity can channel into materials, such as fabrics located close to the outlet, or a very unlucky person.
+If anything goes wrong with your outlet, such as a short, the renegade electricity travels safely along the ground wire back to the panel.
+Without the ground wire, that electricity can channel into materials, such as fabrics located near the outlet, or an unlucky person.

-Is an Ungrounded Outlet Dangerous?
+Is an Ungrounded Outlet Dangerous For My Home?

 We haven’t been hit by a car, but that doesn’t mean we should go walking down the center of a busy highway at midnight.
 Grounded outlets became a standard in electrical code for a reason.
 They prevent possible problems that homes consistently encountered in the past.
-It’s all about preparedness and prevention!
+It’s all about preparedness and prevention.

 Update Your Ungrounded Outlets At Your DC or Virginia Home With Kolb Electric